Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 |---|---|

-Without context: fork, the skill runs directly in the main conversation.
-For cases like PR diffs where output can be large, forking isolates the work and saves your main conversation’s context window.
+Without context: fork, it runs directly in the main conversation.
+For potentially long output like a PR diff, forking isolates it and saves the main conversation’s context.

-Exploreis for codebase search (read-only, uses the Haiku model),Planis for planning, andgeneral-purposeis for any task (all tools available).
-You can also create custom agents.
-See Part 3 for details.
+Exploreis read-only codebase exploration,Planis for planning, andgeneral-purposeis general (all tools).
+You can also build custom agents.
+Part 3 covers this in detail.

 3. Hooks — Workflow Automation

-- When Claude waits for input → Desktop notification
+- When Claude waits for input → desktop notification (Notification)

-- On session start → Load environment variables
+- At session start → load environment variables (SessionStart)

-Let’s get a desktop notification when Claude waits for input.
+Get a desktop notification when Claude waits for input.
+Add to ~/.claude/settings.json:

 {